Yayoi Kusama. The Dutch Years 1965-1970*

 Highlights and contemporaries

 Sexual liberation, self-image and institutional critique are all key themes in Kusama’s work.
 The exhibition in Schiedam features her early sculptures, paintings and installations, as well as a trove of never-before-seen photographs and film footage of the many happenings and several fashion shows she staged in the Netherlands.
 Among the highlights of the exhibition are the many works from private collections, often donated by Kusama to artists and writers she befriended.
 Many of these works have not been shown publicly since the 1960s.
-Also on display is the Polka Dot Love Room, which she made for her 1967 solo exhibition at Galerij Orez in The Hague.
+Also on display is the Infinity Polka Dots Room, which she made for her 1967 solo exhibition at Galerij Orez in The Hague.
 Finally, there are works by contemporaries with whom Kusama exhibited, including: Michael Cardena, Lotti van der Gaag, Tetsumi Kudo, Nol Kroes, Henk Peeters, Hans Spesshardt, Ferdinand Spindel, Celestino Valenti and Gerard Verdijk.
 Some of the prominent photographers whose work will also be on display include Marianne Domisse, Just Fahner, Philip Mechanicus, Harrie Verstappen, Theo van Houts, Herbert Behrens, Pieter Boersma, Cor Stutvoet, Ton Janssen and Raoul van den Boom.

 Cooperation with 0-INSTITUTE